mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

   <figcaption>Kubernetes Architecture</figcaption>
 </figure>

-In the same way, we have identified components in the Kubernetes like scheduler, controller manager, worker node...
+In the same way, we have identical components in the Kubernetes like scheduler, controller manager, worker node...
 {: style="text-align: justify;"}

 Kubernetes is a container ( microservice ) orchestrator.
 It automates container-based application deployment.